mgansler/react-css-grid-virtualized/README.md

 Most of the time is spent in this phase.
 Other than updating the props there are two events that possibly change which and how many items are visible.
-There are two events that must trigger a recalculation: `resize` of the browser window and `scroll` on the `#scrollContainer`.
+There are two events that are bound to trigger a recalculation: `resize` of the browser window and `scroll` on the `#scrollContainer`.
 This first one doesn't happen as often but might still occur depending on the users workflow, placing the browser and another application side by side or going fullscreen for example.
+For mobile, rotating the device is also a resizing of the browser window.
-Scrolling will be by far the most frequent event.
+Scrolling will be the most frequent event by far.
 In fact the browser triggers the `scroll` event many times per second while scrolling.

 Both events can be handled with the same logic as the only difference is, that scrolling will never change the numbers of rows and columns.